aguamala/docker-tos3/README.md

 # ToS3

 Backup or synchronize directories to S3.
+Lsyncd + s3cmd

 ## Using ToS3